| Accredited Register of Foot Health Practitioners

 Professional Standards Authority Accredited Registers

-The Professional Standards Authority for Health and Social Care sets standards for organisations holding voluntary registers for health and social care occupations and accredits those that meet them.
+The Professional Standards Authority for Health and Social Care sets standards for organisations holding registers for health and social care occupations and accredits those that meet them.
 This register has met all of those standards....

 The Authority also oversees statutory bodies that regulate health and social care professionals in the UK including the HCPC, GMC and NMC.
 They assess their performance, conduct audits, scrutinise their decisions and report to Parliament.